 Memorable Manitobans: Alexander Conley McRae (1862-1920)

 In 1909, he became one of the first automobile dealers in Winnipeg and, three years later, he closed his carriage business and focused exclusively on cars, being the local agent for the Mitchell, National, and Waverly Electric lines.
-In 1912, he erected a large automobile garage on William Avenue in partnership with D. W. Griffith.
+In 1912, he erected a large automobile garage on William Avenue in partnership with D. Wesley Griffith.
 He retired from the business around 1917.

-1901 and 1911 Canada censes, Automated Genealogy.
+1901 and 1911 Canada censuses, Automated Genealogy.

-“Death of A. C. M’Rae; Pioneer Implement and Auto Dealer” Winnipeg Free Press, 30 June 1920, page 5.
+“Death of A. C. M’Rae; Pioneer implement and auto dealer,” Winnipeg Free Press, 30 June 1920, page 5.

 Back to top of page